iAnanich/shared-server-tools/traefik-public/README.md

 #### Configure

-For first-time configuration or reconfiguration, type `make configure`.
+For first-time configuration or reconfiguration, type `make .env`.

 **Note**: this will create ignored `docker-swarm.yml`.
 If calling `make deploy` or `make first-time` without the file,